Kefox-Nwoko/PortfolioProjects/README.md

-This is the First on the series of portfolio Data Analytics projects.
-Details can be found below

 1. COVID-!9 GLOBAL STATUS ANALYSIS PROJECT

 This is a SQL portfolio project analyzing COVID-19 data from January 8th, 2020 to April 19th, 2023, sourced from Our World in Data (https://ourworldindata.org/coronavirus).
 The data is comprised of two tables: CovidDeaths and CovidVaccinations, containing information on confirmed cases, deaths, and vaccine doses administered by location and date.